Bang Bang Chicken Bowl Recipe

 Instructions

-1. In a small bowl, whisk together mayonnaise, sweet chili sauce, sriracha, honey, and lime juice until smooth.
-Set aside or refrigerate until ready to use.
+1. In a small bowl, whisk together mayonnaise, sweet chili sauce, sriracha, honey, and rice vinegar until smooth.
+Set aside.

-1. Season the chicken pieces with salt, black pepper, and garlic powder.
-Pour the buttermilk over the chicken, toss to coat, and let marinate for at least 10 minutes.
+1. Place chicken pieces in a bowl and pour over the buttermilk.
+Toss to coat and let marinate for at least 10 minutes.

-3. Heat the vegetable oil in a large skillet over medium-high heat until hot.
-Fry the chicken in batches, turning occasionally, until golden brown and cooked through, about 5–7 minutes per batch.
+4. Heat vegetable oil in a large skillet over medium-high heat.
+Add coated chicken pieces in a single layer and cook, turning occasionally, until golden brown and cooked through, about 6–8 minutes.
+Transfer to a paper towel–lined plate.

-1. Divide the cooked rice among serving bowls.
+1. Divide the cooked rice evenly among 4 bowls.

-2. Top each bowl with shredded cabbage, shredded carrots, and cucumber slices.
+2. Top each bowl with shredded carrots, red cabbage, and sliced cucumber.

-3. Add a generous portion of crispy bang bang chicken to each bowl.
+3. Add an equal portion of the bang bang chicken to each bowl.

 Notes